LC-Linkous/objective_function_suite/README.md

 <p align="center">One Dimensional Griewank Plot, Constrained Input 0 to 1</p>

-The Griewank function is a popular benchmark function used in optimization problems due to its many widespread local minima, which are regularly distributed.
+The Griewank function is a popular benchmark function used in optimization problems.
 The presence of the cosine term with a frequency that depends on $x$ ensures that the function has a series of local minima and maxima, making it a challenging function to optimize.
-[SFU Page](https://www.sfu.ca/~ssurjano/griewank.html "Griewank function page")
+[SFU page](https://www.sfu.ca/~ssurjano/griewank.html "Griewank function page")

 ```math
 f(x) = 1 + \frac{x^2}{4000} - \cos\left(\frac{x}{\sqrt{1}}\right)